franyerverjel/api-colombia/README.md

 # API Cities of Colombia

-JSON files with the main cities in Colombia
+API JSON with the 33 departments and the 1101 municipalities of Colombia.